 Staging is necessary to determine the extent of the disease, there are three grades.

-Radiation therapy to treat tumours which can not be removed with a wide enough margin, such as the limbs.
+- Radiation therapy: This treatment uses high energy xray beams to treat tumours which can not be removed with a wide enough margin, such as the limbs.

-Antihistamines such as famotidine (Pepcid) can relieve symptoms associated with increased levels of histamine from non-treatable tumours.
+- Antihistamines: Famotidine (Pepcid) or diphenhydramine hydrochloride (Benadryl) can relieve symptoms associated with increased levels of histamine from non-treatable tumours.

 It may be necessary to send the cat home in an Elizabethan collar to prevent self-trauma to the surgery site.